 Scammers have been known to trick their victims by sending fraudulent links via SMS or Whatsapp.
 These messages are made to seem as if they’re coming explicitly from our bunq telephone number.

-The SMS/Whatsapp message contains a confirmation link or another link which may seem to have something in common with bunq such as a keyword.
-You will find screenshots of examples below:
+The SMS/Whatsapp message contains a link which may seem to have something in common with bunq such as a keyword.
+You will find examples below:

 Another version of "spoofing" is when you receive a message about a potential breach of your account, followed by a phone call from someone who's pretending to be our employee.
 The person will call you pretending to help secure your account by providing your security code during the conversation or by instructing you to click on some of the links that have been already sent to you via SMS/Whatsapp message and/or email.

-bunq will not call you via the phone.
-If you have any doubts of the message/call's legitimacy, please do not provide any sensitive data to the respective person and contact us through the in-app chat or use firstname.lastname@example.org.
+bunq won't call you via the phone.
+If you have any doubts of the message/call's legitimacy, please don't provide any sensitive data to the respective person and contact us through the in-app chat or use email@example.com.